 In 2018, OUC relaunched the Electrification program and established two key events that align with one of the program's initiatives to help increase electric vehicle adoption in Central Florida.
 The first event that OUC hosted was an EV Ride & Drive designed to introduce customers to electric vehicles and build awareness about electric vehicle technology.
 The event was held at Camping World Stadium June 15-16.
 Over two days, 140 guests completed 304 test drives.
 The following year, OUC hosted an EV Ride & Drive event in partnership with Valencia College and Enterprise Rent-a-Car on April 13, 2019, with 24 attendees.
-Due to the pandemic, OUC cancelled the 2020 EV Ride & Drive and in its place created EV education on OUC.com for customers to learn more about the benefits of electric vehicles and charging stations.
+Due to the pandemic, OUC cancelled the 2020 EV Ride & Drive and in its place created eight EV ride-along videos on OUC.com for customers to learn more about the benefits of electric vehicles and charging stations.
+The videos have received nearly 14,000 views.